Frequently Asked Questions (FAQs)

 The inspection speed depends on the actual spacing between each scan that you need.
 As a general reference, a defect of 1 mm in length can be detected at a speed of 1 m/min, with or without the encoder.

 All scans and joint info are automatically saved, so in the event of a dead battery, there is no loss of information.
-The system also features a “Hot Swap” feature that allows for a quick change of batteries without the need to shut down the system.

 8. Can one measure non-weld features?